sn-gmcnamara/superposition/README.md

 Simulation systems to test real code are either not exhaustive (they are just fuzzers), or they are not intended for testing billions and trillions of states (such as Carl Lerche's Loom project).

-Superposition tries to get the benefits of both: testing real code with huge state spaces.
+Superposition tries to get the benefits of both: exhaustively testing the state-space of real code.

 ## Features